-The Wilcox Museum was dedicated in 1888 as the Classical Museum of the University of Kansas.
+The Wilcox Classical Museum was dedicated in 1888 as the Classical Museum of the University of Kansas.
 The Museum’s founder, Professor Alexander Wilcox, taught at KU from 1865-1915.
-In creating the Classical Museum, Professor Wilcox had the goal in mind of exposing students and Kansans alike to the ancient Greek and Roman arts.
-The first of its kind in the region, the Museum predated even the Nelson-Atkins Museum of Art in Kansas City, which was not dedicated until 1933.
+In creating this collection, Professor Wilcox had the goal in mind of exposing students and Kansans alike to the ancient Greek and Roman arts.
+It was the first of its kind in the region.

-Today, the Wilcox Museum is operated by KU’s Department of Classics, and displays plaster casts of famous Greek and Roman sculptures as well as a wide range of ancient objects and artifacts from the ancient Mediterranean region.
+Today, the Wilcox Classical Museum is operated by faculty and students from KU’s Department of Classics.
+It displays plaster casts of famous Greek and Roman sculptures as well as a wide range of ancient objects and artifacts from the ancient Mediterranean region.

 The Museum is located in Lippincott Hall 103, in the Mary Amelia Grant Gallery, named after a longtime curator and one of several significant benefactors of the collection during the twentieth century.

-The Department of Classics with current curator Phil Stinson, Associate Professor of Classics, hope to soon renovate the Museum with the goal of using the collection more in undergraduate and graduate teaching — just as it served in the beginning.
+The Department of Classics with current curator Phil Stinson, Associate Professor of Classics, hope to soon renovate the Museum with the goal of significantly broadening its audience and using the collection more in undergraduate and graduate teaching.

-The Museum will be available for special use on Friday afternoons upon request.
+The Wilcox Classical Museum will be available for special use on Friday afternoons upon request.
 Additional open hours are also possible upon request and if given enough advance notice.

 We are closed during the summer, for all breaks, and on KU and Federal holidays.